rminehan/scala-basic-training/18_regex/slides.md

 ```

-Or maybe you want to hear Clement do more foreign accents?
+Or maybe you want to hear Clement do more foreign accents (:aussie-parrot:)?